pivotal/docs-tap/install-gitops/eso/aws-secrets-manager.hbs.md

 AWS Secrets Manager secrets store all sensitive configurations, which are accessed by both Tanzu Sync and the Tanzu Application Platform installation.

-Follow these step to configure the [IAM Role for a Service Account](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html):
+Follow these steps to configure the [IAM Role for a Service Account](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html):

-1. In AWS Identity and Access Manager, create two IAM Policies, one to read the Tanzu Sync secrets and another to read the Tanzu Application Platform installation secrets by using the supplied script:
+1. In AWS Identity and Access Manager, create two IAM Policies, one to read the Tanzu Sync secrets and another to read the Tanzu Application Platform installation secrets, by using the supplied script:

     ```console
     tanzu-sync/scripts/setup/create-policies.sh
     ```

-1. Create two IAM Role-to-Service Account pairs for your cluster, one for Tanzu Sync and another for the Tanzu Application Platform installation by using the supplied script:
+1. Create two IAM Role-to-Service Account pairs for your cluster, one for Tanzu Sync and another for the Tanzu Application Platform installation, by using the supplied script:

     ```console
     tanzu-sync/scripts/setup/create-irsa.sh